gbabohernest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8.Save current state of directory: a script that writes into the file ls_cwd_content the result of the command ls -la

 9.Duplicate last line: Write a script that duplicates the last line of the file iacta.

+10.No more javascript: Wrtie a script that deletes all regular files with .js extension in current and all its subfolders.